tkhq/sdk/examples/export-in-node/README.md

 This example demonstrates the following:

-- Programmatic export of a private key or wallet into your Turnkey organization
+- Programmatic export of a private key, wallet, or wallet account from your Turnkey organization
 - Verification of enclave signature during export
-- Encryption of sensitive data using HPKE (Hybrid Public Key Encryption)
+- Decryption of sensitive data using HPKE (Hybrid Public Key Encryption)

 ## Getting started